esa/polyhedral-gravity-model/docs/background/approach.rst

 The implementation is based on the paper `Tsoulis, D., 2012.
 Analytical computation of the full gravity tensor of a homogeneous arbitrarily shaped polyhedral source using line integrals.
-Geophysics, 77(2), pp.F1-F11. <http://dx.doi.org/10.1190/geo2010-0334.1>`__ and its corresponding implementation in FORTRAN_.
+Geophysics, 77(2), pp.F1-F11. <http://dx.doi.org/10.1190/geo2010-0334.1>`__ and its corresponding implementation in FORTRAN_ (last accessed: 12.09.2022).

 Supplementary details can be found in the more recent paper `TSOULIS, Dimitrios; GAVRIILIDOU, Georgia.
 A computational review of the line integral analytical formulation of the polyhedral gravity signal.
 Geophysical Prospecting, 2021, 69.
 Jg., Nr.
-8-9, S. 1745-1760 <https://doi.org/10.1111/1365-2478.13134>`__ and its corresponding implementation in MATLAB_, which is strongly based on the former implementation in FORTRAN.
+8-9, S. 1745-1760 <https://doi.org/10.1111/1365-2478.13134>`__ and its corresponding implementation in MATLAB_ (last accessed: 28.03.2024), which is strongly based on the former implementation in FORTRAN.